danielyananna/student_dashboard/README.md

-For the frontend part
+Development Setup For the frontend part cd frontend

-Development Setup
-# install dependencies
-cd frontend
 $ npm install
+$ npm run dev
 # serve with hot reload at localhost:5137

+Development Setup For the backend part cd backend
+$ npm install
 $ npm run dev

-For the backend part
-# install dependencies
-cd backend
-$ npm install

 # serve with hot reload at localhost:3000
-$ npm run dev